-The Department of Education, Training and Employment promotes lifelong learning for all staff, starting with a local and a systemic induction during the first weeks of employment.
+The department promotes lifelong learning for all staff, starting with a local and a systemic induction during the first weeks of employment.

-A valuable resource for staff preparing induction programs is the Induction handbook teacher aides.
+A valuable resource for staff preparing induction programs is the Induction handbook teacher aides 2.8M.
 This handbook addresses many aspects of employment as a teacher aide and sets the role into context.
 It also provides a ready source of information beyond the induction phase of a teacher aide's career.

 Teacher aides are also encouraged, through regular Developing Performance conversations with their team leaders, to access relevant development opportunities and/or qualifications.

 Developing Performance conversations are intended to enhance the capabilities of all employees.
 The Queensland Public Service Capability and Leadership Framework (CLF) is a capability framework for public service employees including teacher aides.
 It provides a guide to the abilities and behaviours expected of employees at different classification levels.

 The descriptors of the five capabilities at each level help employees think about their approach to their own work, and to prepare for their next Developing Performance conversation.
 CLF2 aligns to teacher aide classifications OO2 and OO3.
 CLF 3 aligns with classification OO4.